dinowernli/almanac/README.md

 [![Build Status](https://travis-ci.org/dinowernli/almanac.svg?branch=master)](https://travis-ci.org/dinowernli/almanac)

-A distributed system which ingests, stores, and queries logs.
+A distributed log storage and serving system.

 Design goals:
 * Easy to run using cloud providers for the machines (e.g., GCE) and storage (e.g., GCS).
 * Does not require looking after a resilient and fault-tolerant storage system.
 * Simple cluster management because the system uses disk and memory solely for caching.

+## Design

+TODO(dino) link to doc.

 ## Building and running